 Chicago: Darien High School’s Spring Musical

-If you do not live under a rock or have decent loudspeakers in your room, you most likely know that Theater 308 is performing “Chicago”, the Broadway play, as the fall musical.
-With the success of the last musical “Legally Blonde,” DHS has officially entered an era were the plays done at school will not be censored, or “dumbed down.”
+If you do not live under a rock or have decent loudspeakers in your room, you most likely know that Theater 308 is performing “Chicago”, the Broadway play, as the spring musical.
+With the success of the last musical “Legally Blonde,” Darien High School has officially entered an era were the plays done at school will not be censored, or “dumbed down.”
 In the past, DHS has done some mature plays that removed most of the adult-like content.
 In truth, the reason “Legally Blonde” was so successful with the student body was because of its use of adult content that made the crowd howl with laughter.
 Once the first performance happened, news spread like wildfire and the race to get tickets began.
 Hopefully, the same will come with “Chicago.”

 Trina Vega, from the hit show Victorious, was the first person to introduce me to the realm of Broadway.
 Coincidentally, the play she performed in in the show was none other than “Chicago.”
 After watching Victorious, I thought that “Chicago” was a comedy play that targeted youth as an audience.
 That assumption could not be farther from the truth.
 In reality, “Chicago” is a play based on the foundation of adult humor and topics that many Nickelodeon viewers would find way too inappropriate for kids.
-Fortunately, Darien High School realizes that teens desire to feel like adults, which has led to Theater 308 selecting to perform more adult-like plays, including The Drowsy Chaperone, Legally Blonde and now announcing that its Spring 2019 production will be Chicago.
+Fortunately, DHS realizes that teens desire to feel like adults, which has led to Theater 308 selecting to perform more adult-like plays, including The Drowsy Chaperone, Legally Blonde and now announcing that its Spring 2019 production will be Chicago.

 DHS students had different associations with the show.

 “When I hear the word Chicago, I think of Victorious the show,” sophomore Sophia Bender said.

 “I think of my 7th grade Chicago Medley in chorus class,” junior Sophia Perkins said.